Ny3ndrak/SS2026_SDA202_02240352/README.md

 - **Availability:** The system must be **highly available** and **fault-tolerant**.
 - **Data Assumption:** URLs are treated as **permanent**, with **no updates or deletes**.

-## 2. Analysis of the Author's Proposed Solution
+## 2. Analysis of the Proposed Solution

 ### API Design
 The service is based on a simple REST-style API: